DndrGstn/Threadit/README.md

 ## Production Security

-The production deployment was verified after configuration updates.
+Following the previous assessment feedback, the production deployment was reviewed and updated to ensure secure configuration.

 The following improvements were implemented: